Skip to Content

 Electric bike motors come in a range of sizes.
 The most common sizes are 250w.
 500, 750.
 1000w motors are also common.
 Larger motors are also available.

-Generally speaking, electric bikes with larger motors have less range than those with smaller motors.
+Generally, electric bikes with larger motors have less range.
 Larger motors use more energy and drain the battery more quickly.
+Smaller motors use less power.

 A 500w motor will drain a 500 Wh of battery in one hour if run at peak power.
 A 250w motor will take 2 hours to drain a 500 Wh battery if un at peak power.